trevorkerney/C-Data-Structure-Libraries/README.md

 - Parallelism: N/A (will be per-index synchronized).
 - Memory Format: Sequential.

-### TQueue (incomplete)
-Queue implementation, objects pushed to end and pulled from start.

-- Positioning: managed.
-- Parallelism: N/A (will be synchronized).
-- Memory Format: Nonsequential, linear.

-### TStack (AKA TLinkedVector) (incomplete)
-Stack implementation, objects pushed to top and pulled from top.

-- Positioning: managed.
-- Parallelism: N/A (will be synchronized).
-- Memory Format: Nonsequential, linear.

 ### TVector
 Multipurpose sequential array implementation with lots of access methods and optimizations for specialized use.